segmentio/segment-docs/src/connections/destinations/catalog/google-ads-gtag/index.md

 5. Go to the **Settings** tab for your Gtag destination in Segment on a new webpage and choose **Click Conversions** to look at the mapped `track()` events and make sure the events are mapped to the correct **Conversion Label**.

+> info ""
+> The Conversion Label is unique to each conversion action and is therefore configured per mapping.
+You can find the Conversion Label in your Google Ads account using the instructions in the article [Google Ads conversions](https://support.google.com/tagmanager/answer/6105160?hl=en){:target="_blank"}.

       ![Edit Settings](../../images/conversion-settings.png)

-6. Go back to your website and trigger the event mapped to the conversion.
+7. Go back to your website and trigger the event mapped to the conversion.
 For example, as shown in the image above, it would be `Order Completed`.
-7. Go to the Network tab in your browser and enter the **Conversion Label** linked to the event you triggered in the **Filter** field.
+8. Go to the Network tab in your browser and enter the **Conversion Label** linked to the event you triggered in the **Filter** field.

       ![Network tab](../../images/network-tab-search.png)

-8. See if the value for the `ct_cookie_present` changed to `true`.
+9. See if the value for the `ct_cookie_present` changed to `true`.
 If `true`, it means that Google Ads counts the event as a conversion.

 > info ""
 > Google Ads considers an event as a conversion when the user arrives to your website as a result of an Ad _click_.
 The Google SDK is responsible for checking if the user came from an Ad click and sets the parameter `ct_cookie_present` to true.
 Without clicking through an ad, Google Ads doesn't reflect the conversion because this information is missing in the network requests.